mrdaemon/exosphere/docs/source/reporting.rst

 Exosphere includes a comprehensive reporting system that allows you to generate detailed reports of your inventory status and system updates in multiple formats.

-A highlight of the reporting system is that **it does not require any connectivity or live access to hosts** and operates entirely from the Cache.

-This means you can absolutely schedule reports or json to be exported on a schedule from a different context where your ssh agent is not available.
+This functionality **does not require any connectivity or live access to hosts** and operates entirely from the Cache, allowing reports or json to be exported on a schedule or from a different context where your ssh agent is not available.

-All that is required is read access to the exosphere cache database.
+The only requirement is read access to the exosphere cache database.
-For more details on that file, see :doc:`cachefile`.
+(See :doc:`cachefile` for more details.)

 Available Formats